-This month we caught up with Student liaison officer Emma Robson who has been working hard to help the student community settle in to their new homes in Cathays, Roath and Gabalfa.
-Now the dust has settled, we caught up with Emma to find out a bit more about what she does to help the community as a whole.
+Each September, Student Liaison Officer Emma Robson works tirelessly to settle in the student community to their new homes in Cathays, Roath and Gabalfa.
+We caught up with Emma to find out a bit more about what she does to help the community as a whole.

-Emma, you have been super busy recently, can you tell me what you have been up to and what keeps you busy for the rest of the year?
+Emma, September is a busy time for you; can you tell me what you get up to and what keeps you busy for the rest of the year?

 I have been helping students with their transition into their new homes in the community.
 I’ve attended 10 Freshers events and followed up with door-knocking in the Cathays, Plasnewydd and Gabalfa.

 Up next is the “Avoid The Pitfalls” campaign to advise first year students about house hunting for next year, and a new campaign to educate tenants about energy efficiency in the private rented sector, in a bid to save them money, increase energy efficiency and prevent damp and mould in their homes.

 Both campaigns are supported by our student volunteering group, Environmental Champions, who work hard to improve the quality of life for students and their neighbours in the community.
 This year, we have trained 37 volunteers so far, who have completed over 220 hours of volunteering since September.
 A fantastic achievement!

 Have you noticed any changes in student habits or attitudes towards students in the time you have been doing your job?

 I’ve noticed that students are becoming much more aware of their rights and responsibilities now than when I was a student, over 5 years ago.
 I’ve also noticed a shift in behaviour when it comes to recycling.
 There is now a greater desire from students to recycle and minimise their waste.